 Dress in long, loose-fitting garments.

-Another efficient approach to avoid mosquito bites is to keep them away from your skin.
+Another efficient approach to avoiding mosquito bites is to keep them away from your skin.

 Wear long, loose-fitting clothing to keep mosquitos away from your skin, especially during the hours of dawn and night.